firetto/Walnut/README.md

 # Walnut
 Walnut is an automated theorem prover for automatic words.

+To run Walnut, first run "build.sh" to build Walnut, then run the "walnut.sh" file.

 Please read the `Manual.pdf` file, included in the repository, to learn what Walnut is and how one would work with it.

 # Walnut 5 Documentation